isabella232/experience-manager-brand-portal.pt-BR/help/using/brand-portal-metadata-schemas.md

 ---
 title: Usar o formulário de esquema de metadados
 seo-title: Usar o formulário de esquema de metadados
 description: Um esquema de metadados descreve o layout da página Propriedades e as propriedades de metadados exibidas para ativos que usam o esquema específico.
-O esquema aplicado a um ativo determina os campos de metadados que aparecem na página Propriedades.
+The schema that you apply to an asset determines the metadata fields that appear on its Properties page.
-seo-description: Um esquema de metadados descreve o layout da página Propriedades e as propriedades de metadados exibidas para ativos que usam o esquema específico.
+seo-description: A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 O esquema aplicado a um ativo determina os campos de metadados que aparecem na página Propriedades.
 uuid: 1a944a3b-5152-425f-b1ea-bfe3331de928
 content-type: referência
 products: SG_EXPERIENCEMANAGER/Brand_Portal
 topic-tags: administração
 discoiquuid: 500b46da-ef67-46a0-a069-192f4b1a0eca
 translation-type: tm+mt
-source-git-commit: 068ce845c51de48fb677f7bd09a2f6d20ff6f1a5
+source-git-commit: 86d4d5c358ea795e35db2dce8c9529ed14e9ee2d

 ---

-# Usar o formulário de esquema de metadados {#use-the-metadata-schema-form}
+# Use the metadata schema form {#use-the-metadata-schema-form}

-Um esquema de metadados descreve o layout da página Propriedades e as propriedades de metadados exibidas para ativos que usam o esquema específico.
-O esquema aplicado a um ativo determina os campos de metadados que aparecem na página Propriedades.
+A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
+The schema that you apply to an asset determines the metadata fields that appear on its Properties page.

-A página **[!UICONTROL Propriedades]** de cada ativo inclui propriedades de metadados padrão, dependendo do tipo MIME do ativo.
-Os administradores podem usar o Editor de esquema de metadados para modificar esquemas existentes ou adicionar esquemas de metadados personalizados.
-O AEM Assets Brand Portal fornece formulários padrão para ativos de vários tipos MIME.
-No entanto, também é possível adicionar formulários personalizados para esses ativos.
+The Properties page for each asset includes default metadata properties depending upon the MIME type of the asset. **** Administrators can use the Metadata Schema Editor to modify existing schemas or add custom metadata schemas.
+AEM Assets Brand Portal provides default forms for assets of various MIME types.
+However, you can also add custom forms for such assets.

-## Adicionar um formulário de esquema de metadados {#add-a-metadata-schema-form}
+## Add a metadata schema form {#add-a-metadata-schema-form}

-Para criar um novo formulário de esquema de metadados, faça o seguinte:
+To create a new metadata schema form, do the following:

 1. Na barra de ferramentas do AEM na parte superior, clique no logotipo da Adobe para acessar as ferramentas administrativas.

    ![](assets/aemlogo.png)

-2. No painel de ferramentas administrativas, clique em Esquemas **[!UICONTROL de metadados]**.
+1. No painel de ferramentas administrativas, clique em Esquemas **[!UICONTROL de metadados]**.

    ![](assets/navigation-panel.png)

-3. Na página Formulários **[!UICONTROL de esquema de]** metadados, clique em **[!UICONTROL Criar]**.
+1. Na página Formulários **[!UICONTROL de esquema de]** metadados, clique em **[!UICONTROL Criar]**.

    ![](assets/create-metadata-schema-form.png)

-4. Na caixa de diálogo **[!UICONTROL Criar formulário]** de esquema, especifique o título do formulário de esquema e clique em **[!UICONTROL Criar]** para concluir o processo de criação do formulário.
+1. Na caixa de diálogo **[!UICONTROL Criar formulário]** de esquema, especifique o título do formulário de esquema e clique em **[!UICONTROL Criar]** para concluir o processo de criação do formulário.

    ![](assets/create-schema-form.png)